-So, instead of waiting for a proper unveiling of the full lineup of movies scheduled to send chills down their Millennial-infested audiences' spines, "Popcorn Frights" co-founders and co-directors Marc Ferman and Igor Shteyrenberg have decided to give us a li'l sneak peek at part of the program for the event's third edition, set to screen at O Cinema Wynwood Aug.
+"Popcorn Frights" co-founders and co-directors Marc Ferman and Igor Shteyrenberg are at it again with the third edition, set to screen at O Cinema Wynwood Aug.
 11 thru 17.

 The first thing that jumps out, amid the lurid subject matter and the promise of gory mayhem, chased down with buckets of blood, is brevity.
 Of the nine features announced on Monday, the longest one clocks in at just 96 minutes.
 It's a refreshing change of pace from the draining bloat of tentpole releases currently jostling for multiplex real estate this summer.